 The welfare of students is of the highest importance to Loyola Marymount University.
-Students who are under the influence of a controlled substance at a level requiring medical attention, or the friends of such students, should always seek appropriate assistance from Public Safety, Residential Life Staff, EMTs, Student Health Services or any local emergency services.
-In such situations, students who either report a peer or self-report a high level of intoxication or being under the influence of alcohol, marijuana or illegal drugs and requests medical assistance, Loyola Marymount University will support this behavior by mitigating the resulting disciplinary actions.
+Students who are under the influence of a controlled substance at a level requiring medical attention, or the friends of such students, should always seek appropriate assistance from Public Safety, Residential Life Staff, EMTs, Student Health Services, or any local emergency services.
+In such situations, students who either report a peer or self-report a high level of intoxication or being under the influence of alcohol, marijuana, or illegal drugs and request medical assistance, Loyola Marymount University will support this behavior by mitigating the resulting disciplinary actions.

 |School Year||Good Samaritan Reports|